nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 We can also compare this with Cluster 2, a cluster which had a number of children in low income households, but also higher infant mortality rate, a higher conception rate in the under 18s and more full term babies having a low birth weight.
 The EYFSP for this cluster is lower than all the other clusters, with a smaller interquartile range.
 However, we see a number of outliers in the box plot for those reaching an expected level of development and those reaching a good level of development.
 Those outperforming areas include Doncaster and Barking and Dagenham.

 Finally, as already mentioned above, cluster 5, 6 and 7 have similar levels of school readiness.
-However, in @tbl:salient_causal and @fig:ey_indicators and @fig:comparison_indicators_ey we can see different distributions and significance contributions for the three.
+However, in @tbl:salient_causal, @fig:ey_indicators and @fig:comparison_indicators_ey we can see different distributions and significance contributions for the three.

 We consider these drivers of school readiness in more detail in the next sub-section, focussing on within cluster comparisons and particularly how the outperformers and underperformers in the EYFSP, differ in these factors.